bahlo/goat/CONTRIBUTING.md

 # Contributing

 So you want to contribute to Goat?
-Great! :party:
+Great! :tada:

 Here are a few guidelines when it comes to Pull Requests.

 ## Go